ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 ## Building via Maven ##

-1. From the command line, navigate to the build directory in the IBEX code
+1. From the command line, navigate to the `build` directory in the IBEX code (one directory under the root).
 1. Run the build.bat file
 1. Wait for a few minutes while it builds
 1. After the build finishes it can be found in `\base\uk.ac.stfc.isis.ibex.client.product\target\products\`